Victoria Bridge, Penrith: Overview

 There are flood markers on the side of the easternmost sandstone pier.
 The remnants of old light posts can be seen on the piers on the northern side of the bridge.

 There are modern street light posts and lights on the southern piers of the bridge.

 Condition

 As at 1 December 2008, the fabric of the bridge is generally in very good condition.
 There is little sign of rust on iron elements and concrete and stone elements also appear to be in good condition.

-Theremay be remains of the plies of the earlier bridges may still be embedded in the riverbed.
-There is also the possibility that relics of the construction platforms, crane bases or coffer damns used to construct Victoria Bridge may be found in the riverbed.
+There may be remains of the piles of the earlier bridges still embedded in the riverbed.
+There is also the possibility that relics of the construction platforms, crane bases or coffer dams used to construct Victoria Bridge may be found in the riverbed.

 The bridge has undergone several alterations in its life so far.
 The bulk of the bridge however remains intact.

 Modifications and dates

 The bridge has undergone several alterations in its life so far.
 The bulk of the bridge however remains intact.